thieu1995/IntelELM/README.md

 print(MhaElmClassifier.SUPPORTED_CLS_OBJECTIVES)
 ```

+### 2. ValueError: Existed at least one new label in y_pred?
-2) I got this type of error
+I got this type of error
 ```python
 raise ValueError("Existed at least one new label in y_pred.")
 ValueError: Existed at least one new label in y_pred.